highlyUnderrated/Squadcast-EventHooks-Middleware/README.md

 # Squadcast Event Hooks Middleware

 This repository contains the code for the Squadcast Middleware and is intended to be used along with Event Hooks.
+The repository supports :
+1. Slack
+2. Trello
+3. Telegram
+4. Click Up
+5. Email

 ## Prerequisites
 - git
 - NodeJs | npm
 - nodemon
-### Tip : For Linux Users, just execute the command below to install all the Prerequisites
+### Tip : For Linux Users, just execute the command below to install all the NodeJS prerequisites
 ```
 bash dependencies.sh
 ```